Do supposed crime experts endanger your safety? Myth Busters debunks their urban myths, urban legends, and folklore that do you more harm than good.

 15. “When the guy puts his hands up to you, grab his first two fingers and bend them back as far as possible with as much pressure pushing down on them as possible.
 The instructor did it to me without using much pressure, and I ended up on my knees and both knuckles cracked audibly.”

 HIGHLY DOUBTFUL: This is wildly impractical in the manner described.
 So what if a highly practiced instructor took a neophyte student to her knees?
 Big deal!

 Think about it.
 A real-life blitzkrieg grab is too sudden to react effectively with such a precision move.
-And the first two fingers on a man are quite difficult for a woman to instantly find and overpower – especially while he’s got a second hand attacking you.
+And an attacker's fingers are very difficult for you to instantly find and overpower – especially while he’s got a second hand attacking you.

 Many martial arts instructors get too complicated – especially with short-term students – rather than using the K.I.S.S. acronym: Keep It Simple, Sweetheart!
 Outside the artificial setting of the martial arts classroom, hand-to-hand combat is essentially a dogfight – and the meanest dog wins.
 See Stress Control - Acting.